-In my continuing effort to keep you advised of the differences between independent contractors and employees, I've found another Tax Court case.
+In my continuing effort to keep you advised of the differences between independent contractors and employees, We've found another Tax Court case.
 This case involves massage therapists.
 Here's the story:

 Tax Court Case 1: Massage Therapists

 Massage therapists, cosmetologists, and nail technicians (service providers) operated on the premises of a spa.
 They were charged a weekly "booth rent" equal to the greater of about $80 or 25% of the individual's gross revenue.
 Some worked full-time, others part-time.

 Sometimes the owner did not charge booth rent if the service provider was new, and sometimes booth rent wasn't charged if the service provider was absent for a week.
 Service providers were free to come and go as they chose; most had keys to the spa.

 Clients made appointments with a receptionist.
 Clients could request a specific service provider; others requested time and were given an available service provider.
 Payments were made at the front desk and were recorded for each service provider.

 Some service providers were given written agreements, some were not.
 They were required to hold specified licenses, and they paid for their own training.